Ethical Elephant Sanctuaries Chiang Mai | Thailand

 Walk with Elephants in Nature

-Prepare Food & Feed the Elephants
+Prepare Food & Feed Elephants

-Watch the Elephants Play in the Mud
+Watch Elephants Playing in the Mud